revblaze/Glow/README.md

 ## References
 None as of yet.

+## Notes
+May restrict to HTTPS protocal in near future.

 ## Requirements
 Requires macOS 12.0 or later.
 <i>Please note that the app is being built with Swift 5.</i>